 Shortly after forming Viking Fell, Bradley Amundson, of Team Building joined with Setterlund and Kaprowy to lend his somber yet graceful vocals and shimmering guitar styling’s to the electro-analogue soundscapes being created.

 Viking Fell has worked hard to experiment with their sound, adding keyboard and vocalist Matthew Trepanier for a period in 2011.
 In addition Viking Fell have played a number of live shows with various singers, vocalists and MC’s fronting.
-On occasion, Viking Fell have merged with Louis Williams and Curtis Tolonen, of short lived local project Gab’n, to create exciting temporary incarnations.
+On occasion, Viking Fell have merged with Louis Williams and Curtis Tolonen, of local project Gab’n, to create exciting temporary incarnations.

 Viking Fell embodies a passion for creative experimentation that has led to a continued push for further refining the Viking Fell sound.
 Midi and Blue Tooth Controllers as well as Ableton Live have all played a part in the evolution of one of the most experimental musical outfits in Edmonton.
 Eventually Viking Fell realized that without a computing science degree between the 3 of them, they would never fully replace the sound of a live Drummer.

 Nathan met Brett Henry, drummer and percussionist extraordinaire while moonlighting as a bass player in local 80’s inspired pop-outfit MASS CHOIR and their audio-techno genius and front man Matthew Skopyk.